bauwenst/BPE-knockout/README.md

 # BPE-knockout
 Repo hosting all the code used for the BPE-knockout paper.
 Below are the instructions for reproducing and extending the intrinsic evaluations.

 Extrinsic evaluations are done with [RobBERT's](https://github.com/iPieter/RobBERT) framework.
+The pre-trained model checkpoints are available on the [HuggingFace Hub](https://huggingface.co/collections/Bauwens/bpe-knockout-660be8a33336a7e1289be624).

 ## Data
 All data is included in the repo, because it is obtainable for free elsewhere and free of license too.